 Cost Per Vehicle.
-All of the build alternatives would carry more vehicles than the No Action Alternative (see Table ES-1).
-Because of the higher traffic volumes predicted to be generated, Alternatives 2B, 3, 4B, and 4D would cost the State less than the No Action Alternative on a per vehicle basis, with Alternative 2B having the lowest cost per vehicle at approximately \$52.
+All of the build alternatives would carry more vehicles than Alternative 1 - No Action (see summer demand numbers in Table ES-1).
+Because Alternatives 2B, 3, 4B, and 4D realize higher traffic volumes than Alternative 1 - No Action, these alternatives would cost the State less than Alternative 1 - No Action on a per vehicle basis, with Alternative 2B having the lowest net State cost per vehicle at approximately \$43.

 User Cost.
-The out-of-pocket costs for a family of four in a 19-foot vehicle (standard size pickup) would be reduced for all alternatives relative to the No Action Alternative, with the exception of Alternatives 4A and 4C.
-Alternatives 2B and 3 would have the lowest out-of-pocket cost for travelers of all project alternatives relative to No Action Alternative (see Table ES-1).
+The out-of-pocket costs for travelers with vehicles in Lynn Canal would be reduced for most alternatives relative to Alternative 1 - No Action.
+Alternatives 2B and 3 would have the lowest out-of-pocket costs for travelers with vehicles, of all project alternatives (see Table ES-1).